department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/non-hodgkins.md

 #### Get more information

 Having trouble figuring out if you had contact with Agent Orange?
-We can help after you file a claim for disability compensation benefits.
+We can help after you file a claim for disability benefits.
 [File a claim now](/disability-benefits/claims-process/).

 Want to figure out where you may have come into contact with Agent Orange?
 [See locations linked to Agent Orange](/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/).